 Perhaps it was the booming, reverberating hits that Led Zeppelin's John Bonham laid down during the legendary Headley Grange recording sessions of “When The Levee Breaks”.
 Maybe it was the perfect timing, astounding meticulousness, and creativity of Rush’s Neil Peart, or Keith Moon’s ferociousness as he thundered away with some of the hardest drumming as a member of The Who.
 No matter which beat hit you just right, drums have a way of making nearly everyone want to play them.
 They are unbridled, exhilarating and quite possibly the most fun instrument to play outright.

-However, drums have a lot of pieces, accessories and parts so knowing exactly what to look for within your budget and goals can save you money in the future, prevent headaches from a lack of knowledge and have you spending more time learning how to smash the skins and less time trying to keep your kit staying playable and sounding great.
+However, drums have a lot of pieces, accessories and parts so knowing exactly what to look for within your budget and goals can save you money in the future, prevent headaches from a lack of knowledge, and have you spending more time learning how to smash the skins and less time trying to keep your kit in playable condition and sounding great.

 What’s Your Dream?

 Kits come in a variety of packages from entire setups that will have you playing right out of the box and include everything from drums, cymbals, sticks, and a throne.
 To packages that are just the drums themselves with zero hardware like stands and pedals, or other accessories.
 Determining a budget and aligning it with your goals is crucial at this step.

 If you want to simply throw a kit in the garage so that you can get a few minutes in on the weekends just for fun once in awhile.
 Or you’re really unsure if drums are something you want to invest much money into at all, the ready out of the box options can be decent enough to get you what you need.